Boo-Boo Bear

-Boo-Boo Bear is a Hanna-Barbera cartoon character on The Yogi Bear Show.
+Boo-Boo Bear is a cartoon character on Hanna-Barbera's The Yogi Bear Show.
 Boo-Boo is a shorter anthropomorphic bear who wears a blue bowtie.
-Boo-Boo is Yogi Bear's constant companion (not his son, as sometimes believed), and often acts as his conscience.
+Boo-Boo is Yogi Bear's constant companion (not his son, as sometimes believed), and often acts as his own conscience.
 He tries (usually unsuccessfully) to keep Yogi from doing things he should not do, and also to keep Yogi from getting into trouble with Ranger Smith – often saying, "Mr. Ranger isn't gonna like this, Yogi."
-It is not readily apparent whether Boo-Boo is a juvenile bear with a precocious intellect, or simply an adult bear who is short of stature.
+It is currently unclear whether Boo-Boo is a juvenile bear with a precocious intellect, or simply an adult bear who is short of stature.

 History

 Hanna-Barbera appearances

 Boo-Boo first appeared along with Yogi in the "Yogi Bear" segment of The Huckleberry Hound Show in 1958; when Yogi was given his own series in 1961, Boo-Boo went with him.

 Since then, Boo-Boo has remained at Yogi's side through almost all of the Hanna-Barbera series, movies, and specials in which Yogi appeared, the only exceptions being Yogi's Space Race and Galaxy Goof-Ups, in which Boo-Boo's place was taken by a new character named Scare Bear.
 Boo-Boo's classic voice actor was Don Messick, who also voiced Ranger Smith.